Zoning Appeals, Board of

 The Board of Zoning Appeals have the power and duty to hear and decide applications for special use exceptions, variances, and appeals where it is alleged there is error in any order, requirement, decision or determination made by the Zoning Administrator in the enforcement of the Zoning Chapter of the Code of Public Local Laws of Caroline County, Maryland.

-- 1. The application fee is $400 (non-critical area) or $600 (critical area) for Special Use Exceptions and $250 (non-critical area) or $500 (critical area) for Variances.
+- The application fee is $500 for Special Use Exceptions, $300 for Variances and $400 for an Appeal or Interpretation.
+Any "after the fact" application will be double the required fee.
 All advertising costs associated with the application will be invoiced separately and are due prior to the scheduled hearing date.
 Applications will not be processed until a completed application and the fees are received.
 No fees will be refunded if an application is withdrawn after the publication of the first Public Hearing Notice or if the application is denied.
-Applications, together with all required information and fees, must be filed at least thirty (30) days prior to the meeting of the Board.
+Applications, together with all required information and fees, must be filed by the application deadline posted on the published meeting schedule.

-- A maximum of three (3) applications are accepted each month and are processed on a first come first serve basis by submission of a completed application and payment of fees.
+- A maximum of three (3) applications are accepted each month and are processed on a first come, first served basis by submission of a completed application and payment of fees.

 - A copy of the Public Hearing Notice is mailed to all adjoining property owners.

 - The applicant and/or authorized agent will receive a notice stating the date, time, and location the application will be heard, approximately two (2) weeks before the hearing.
 If a notice is not received, please contact the office.

 - Either the applicant or an authorized representative of the applicant must be present at the hearing.

 - The applicant should submit any drawings, plats, or photographs which describe the property and support the application prior to the hearing.
 All supporting documentation and exhibits are encouraged to be submitted at the time the application is filed.
 Electronic submission of these materials is preferred.